Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Introduction

 The following section provides a brief review of the model sensitivity framework developed by \citet{kaszas_universal_2020}.
-As an illustrative example, the framework is used to evaluate the influence of a cross-stream perturbation on the LCS fields for a simple kinematic double gyre model.
-Subsequent examples extend the model sensitivity framework to assess the link between modal representations and LCSs for experimental and numerical flow field data.
+As an illustrative example, the framework is used to evaluate the influence of a cross-stream perturbation on the LCS fields for a simple kinematic model.
+Subsequent examples apply the mode sensitivity framework to assess the link between modal representations and LCSs for experimental and numerical flow field data.
 This includes modes obtained from: oscillating foil experiments \citep{Jones_Kanso_Luhar_2024}; direct numerical simulation (DNS) of the canonical cylinder flow wake at low Reynolds number \citep[$Re = 100$, see e.g.,][]{kutz_dynamic_2016,taira_modal_2020}; and DNS data for a broadbanded turbulent channel flow from the Johns Hopkins Turbulence Database \citep{graham_web_2016}.

-This extended analysis, results in a \textbf{Mode Sensitivity} (MS) field, where the flow structure is represented in a Lagrangian space relative to a baseline (unperturbed) FTLE field.
-In comparison to coherent structures obtained via FTLEs, the MS indicates regions in the flow field where the sensitivity from fluid particles is affected by Eulerian modes.
-The complementary flow structure which we term in this paper as the \textbf{Lagrangian response} can, in some sense, be considered as a LCS ``mode" that effects particle motion and transport and could therefore inform flow control.
-While the modal analysis algorithms used in this paper include POD, DMD and optimized DMD, we emphasize that this analysis can also be used to consider the influence of other techniques that yield modal representations of the flow field, including spectral POD (SPOD), balanced POD (bPOD), and operator-based methods such as resolvent analysis \citep{towne_spectral_2018,rowley_model_2017,herrmann_data-driven_2021}.
+In comparison to coherent structures obtained via FTLEs, the mode sensitivity represents regions in the flow field where fluid particles are strongly influenced by Eulerian modes.
+These structures provide insight into the interactions between modes and LCSs, such as those underlying vortex shedding instabilities or VLSMs.
+While the modal analysis algorithms used in this paper include POD, DMD and optimized DMD, we emphasize that this sensitivity analysis can be applied to other data-driven decompositions, including spectral POD (SPOD), balanced POD (bPOD), and operator-based methods such as resolvent analysis \citep{towne_spectral_2018,rowley_model_2017,herrmann_data-driven_2021}.